 \subsection{Duplicate removal}

-Once all input catalogs had their $R_1$, $R_2$, and $P$ parameters homogenized, they underwent a series of preprocessing steps.
-First, galaxies lacking ellipse parameters or with $R_1$ values smaller than 3 arcseconds were reset so that both $R_1$ and $R_2$ equal 3 arcseconds.
+Once all input catalogs had their $R_1$, $R_2$, and $PA$ parameters homogenized, they underwent a series of preprocessing steps.
+First, galaxies lacking ellipse parameters or with $R_1$ values smaller than 3 arc seconds were reset so that both $R_1$ and $R_2$ equal 3 arc seconds.
 This threshold corresponds to the typical apparent size of a galaxy at the catalog's distance limit.
 Specifically, the angular size is given by \(\theta \approx r_\mathrm{kpc}/D_\mathrm{ang} = 1.4 \times 10^{-5}\,\mathrm{radians} \approx 3\,\mathrm{arcsec}\), assuming a Milky Way-like physical radius of \(r_\mathrm{kpc} = 15\,\mathrm{kpc}\) and an angular diameter distance \(D_\mathrm{ang} = 1060\,\mathrm{Mpc}\).
 This distance corresponds to a luminosity distance of $D=2000$\,Mpc in the adopted cosmology.
 Next, duplicate entries were identified and removed through an internal sky matching process.
-This matching uses a variable radius defined as the maximum between the galaxy's radius towards the matched object and 3 arcseconds (Section \ref{sec:xmatch}), ensuring unique catalog entries.
+This matching uses a variable radius defined as the maximum between the galaxy's radius toward the matched object and 3 arc seconds (Section \ref{sec:xmatch}).
 When duplicates were found, preference was given to entries with available distance measurements and larger $R_1$ values.